soupi/learn-haskell-blog-generator/src/06-errors_and_files.md

 error handling in Haskell, both in uneffectful code and for I/O code.

-In the next few chapters we'll survey the landscape of error handling in Haskell before figuring out what is the right approach for our use case.
+In the next few chapters we'll survey the landscape of error handling in Haskell before figuring out the right approach for our use case.